ubicomp9307/USpeech_anon/README.md

 Official implementation of USpeech: Ultrasound-Enhanced Speech with Minimal Human Effort via Cross-Modal Synthesis

 ## Abstract
-> Speech enhancement is pivotal in human-computer interaction, especially in ubiquitous devices.
-Ultrasound-based speech enhancement has emerged as an attractive choice without the need for extra hardware.
-Existing solutions, however, rely on labor-intensive and time-consuming data collection under various settings, limiting the full potential of ultrasound-based speech enhancement.
-To address the challenge, we propose USpeech, a cross-modal ultrasound synthesis system for speech enhancement with minimal human effort.
-At the core of USpeech is a two-stage framework that establishes a correspondence between visual and ultrasonic modalities by leveraging the audible audio as the bridge, overcoming challenges caused by the lack of paired video-ultrasound datasets and the inherent heterogeneity between video and ultrasound.
-Our framework incorporates contrastive video-audio pre-training to project multiple modalities into a shared semantic space and employs an audio-ultrasound encoder-decoder for ultrasound synthesis.
-Based on this, we present a speech enhancement network to enhance the speech in the time-frequency domain and further recover the clean speech waveform via the neural vocoder.
-Comprehensive experiments show that USpeech demonstrates remarkable performance using synthetic ultrasound data, comparable to that using physical data, while significantly outperforming state-of-the-art baselines.
+> Speech enhancement is crucial in human-computer interaction, especially for ubiquitous devices.
+Ultrasound-based speech enhancement has emerged as an attractive choice because of its superior ubiquity and performance.
+However, inevitable interference from unexpected and unintended sources during audio-ultrasound data acquisition makes existing solutions rely heavily on human effort for data collection and processing.
+This leads to significant data scarcity that limits the full potential of ultrasound-based speech enhancement.
+To address this, we propose USpeech, a cross-modal ultrasound synthesis framework for speech enhancement with minimal human intervention.
+At its core is a two-stage framework that establishes correspondence between visual and ultrasonic modalities by leveraging audible audio as a bridge.
+This approach overcomes challenges from the lack of paired video-ultrasound datasets and the inherent heterogeneity between video and ultrasound data.
+Our framework incorporates contrastive video-audio pre-training to project modalities into a shared semantic space and employs an audio-ultrasound encoder-decoder for ultrasound synthesis.
+We then present a speech enhancement network that enhances speech in the time-frequency domain and recovers the clean speech waveform via a neural vocoder.
+Comprehensive experiments show USpeech achieves remarkable performance using synthetic ultrasound data comparable to physical data, significantly outperforming state-of-the-art ultrasound-based speech enhancement baselines.
 ##
 <p align="center"> <img src='fig/overall.png' align="center"> </p>